Scuzz3y/scuzz3y.github.io/_drafts/how-to-secure-p2p.md

 # Proposed Method
 ## General Security Solutions for P2P Networks
-- TODO: Section NOT FINISHED
 First, we propose to encrypt the P2P traffic.
 To do this, several key authority servers/peers need to be established and designated.
 In the configuration file for these servers, the following will be stated: the algorithm used to generate the symmetric key, a list of the key authority servers/peers, and the algorithm for the key exchange.
 By default, AES-128 will be used to generate the symmetric key and Diffie-Hellman will be used to distribute the symmetric key.

 For key management and for the host to prove their authenticity, public key management will be used as it is the standard for key management technology.
 PKI allows us to manage certificates in such a way, that even if a machine is compromised and the certification is also compromised, we can easily revoke the certification, which forces clients on our network to not accept traffic or communicate with it in any way.

-The main challenges with implementing PKI into a P2P network are distributing keys and ...
+The main challenges with implementing PKI into a P2P network are distributing keys and  maintaining efficient communication between hosts on the network.
+With the nature of peer to peer networks, it can be hard to distribute keys to every node of the network since there is no central server.
+One possible solution is to have an external PKI server that serves all of the nodes in the network.
+While this lacks efficiency, it provides simplicity as there is only a single server to setup and the implementation is straight forward.

 ## Trust Mechanisms
 In order to establish trust on the P2P network peers will supply feedback to the various super peers on the network.
 This feedback will be used to calculate trust metrics assigned to each of the peers.
 The trust metric will be a numeric value which will represent the trustworthiness of a peer.
 In order to calculate this metric multiple sub-metrics must been evaluated.
 These sub-metrics are: Satisfaction, Direct Trust, Indirect Trust, Global Trust, Feedback credibility, Decay Reliability, and Final trust.
 This trust model is based of the work of Das, Islam and Sorwar [[12]](#12).